refinedev/refine/documentation/docs/guides-and-concepts/hooks/data/useUpdate.md

 ## Custom method on mutation cancellation
 You can pass a custom cancel callback to `useUpdate`.
-That callback is triggered when undo button is clicked when  `mutationModeProp = "undoable"`.
+That callback is triggered when undo button is clicked when  `mutationMode = "undoable"`.

 :::caution
 Default behaviour on undo action includes notifications.
 If a custom callback is passed this notification will not appear.